 How to Get on the Honor Roll

 Get inspired and write down what makes your students special next year.
-When you see that the 2019 Honor Roll has started, enter your classroom’s story in for a chance to win.
+When you see the next Honor Roll has started, enter your classroom’s story in for a chance to win.
 We love to read about all the cool things teachers and their students are doing.